engagingnewsproject/enp-platform/wp-content/plugins/seo-by-rank-math/readme.txt

 **1st WordPress SEO Plugin to use AI (Artificial Intelligence)** 🦾 ★★★★★<br>

-**SEO is the most consistent source of traffic for any website.** We created <a href="https://rankmath.com/wordpress/plugin/seo-suite/?utm_source=LP&utm_campaign=WP" target="_blank">**Rank Math, a WordPress SEO plugin**</a>, to help every website owner get access to the SEO tools they need to improve their SEO and attract more traffic to their website.
+**SEO is the most consistent source of traffic for any website.** We created <a href="https://rankmath.com/wordpress/plugin/seo-suite/?utm_source=LP&utm_campaign=WP" target="_blank">**Rank Math, a WordPress SEO plugin**</a> with AI SEO features better than ChatGPT, to help every website owner get access to the SEO tools they need to improve their SEO and attract more traffic to their website.
 ## <a href="https://demo.rankmath.com/wp-admin/admin.php?page=rank-math-wizard" target="_blank">Try The FREE Demo of Rank Math</a> ##

 [youtube https://www.youtube.com/watch?v=NgeaqIy2OB0]